11 Ways to Be Normal & Not Feel Weird

 Maybe you speak in a different accent or like Yoda when you feel shy and nervous?
 Do you tell eccentric jokes to make conversation?
 Or maybe you stop blinking or have some other weird tell(s)?

-Whenever we need to solve a problem, we need to first understand what exactly the issue is.
-Not that you being weird is a problem that needs solving, but you can only work on your weird habits if you know what they are and why they are strange to others.
+Whenever we need to solve a problem, we first need to understand what the issue is.
+Not that being weird is a problem that needs solving, but you can only work on your weird habits if you know what they are and why they are strange to others.

-So be mindful about what someone gives you weird looks or says something about your being an odd-ball.
+So be mindful of when someone gives you weird looks or says something about you being an oddball.
 What did you do that triggered that reaction from them?
-Then work on changing that strange habit you have so you can fit in better.
+Then, work on changing your strange habit so you can fit in better.

 Tip 3.
 Fake It till You Make It

-My dad always used to tell me “To fake it till I make it” in an attempt to get me to be more normal.
-I always hated the expression (and still do) because it feels like you aren’t being authentic when you present a fake you to the world.
+My dad always told me to “fake it till I make it” to get me to be more “normal.”
+I hated this expression (and still do) because it feels like you aren’t being authentic when you present a fake you to the world.

-I have, in recent years, seen the value of faking it – but I know I can still be me and just fake it when I need to help me get through certain social situations.
+In recent years, I have seen the value of faking it, but I know I can still be me and just fake it when necessary to get through certain social situations.

-So, I try to adopt a “normal persona” so the other person or people can take me seriously, listen to what I have to say, or accept me for whatever reason – be it at the doctor’s, a job interview, or (#cringe) social outing I can’t avoid.
+So, I try to adopt a “normal persona” so the other person or people can take me seriously, listen to what I have to say, or accept me for whatever reason—be it at the doctor’s, a job interview, or (#cringe) a social outing I can’t avoid.

 When you fake it, you don’t pretend to be someone you aren’t.
-You are simply finding the more serious and normal aspects of your personality to help you out when you need them.
-It can be exhausting acting “normal” all the time, so choose carefully when you put on the normal persona.
+You are simply finding the more serious and normal aspects of your personality to help you when needed.
+It can be exhausting acting “normal” always, so choose carefully when you put on the normal persona.

-Normal people like to follow the trends so they can be in with the in-crowd.
-This helps them feel like they belong, and they are normal.
+Normal people like to follow the trends to be in with the in-crowd.
+This helps them feel like they belong and that they are normal.
 So that’s what you need to do too – follow what is trending on the runway, in the movie theater, on TV, and on streaming services, and on the internet and social media.

-If you know that on Wednesday The Witcher is trending, then make time to watch the show.
-It’ll make it easier to engage in conversation with your family, colleagues, or acquaintances.
+If you know that The Witcher is trending on Wednesday, then make time to watch the show.
+It’ll make engaging in conversation with your family, colleagues, or acquaintances easier.

-I only read The Hunger Games because it was trending way back when, and it helped me make conversation with my colleagues.
+I only read The Hunger Games because it was trending way back then, and it helped me have conversations with my colleagues.

 Tip 5.
 Be Kind